-Did Stalin say: “The death of one person is a tragedy, the death of millions is statistics”?
+Did Stalin say: “The death of one person is a tragedy, the death of millions is a statistic”?

-Often the Soviet leader is mentioned in connection with a cynical phrase, which is associated with the era of repression and mass death of people during the Great Patriotic War.
-We checked if he said that.
+The Soviet leader is often mentioned in connection with a cynical phrase that is associated with the era of repression and mass death during the Great Patriotic War.
+We checked to see if he said that.

-The author of Stalin's quotes call sources such as "News", magazines "Moscow", "Session" And various Collections of aphorisms.
-Among the famous people who did this is a political observer and psychologist Leonid Radzikhovsky, philosopher and radio host Boris Paramonov And many others.
-Quote is also popular in Western publications.
-In 1995, in connection with Stalin, she was mentioned during the debate in the British House of Commons.
+The author of Stalin’s quote is said to be such sources as "News", magazines "Moscow", "Session" and various collections of aphorisms.
+Famous people who have done this include political commentator and psychologist Leonid Radzikhovsky, philosopher and radio host Boris Paramonov and many others.
+The quote is also popular in Western publications.
+In 1995, she was mentioned in connection with Stalin during a debate in the British House of Commons.

-But if we try to find a quote in speeches, letters, diaries or any other texts of Stalin, we will not meet anything similar.
-Blogger Evgeny Schulz (aka Alexander Evsin) claimsthat Stalin said a fundamentally different phrase.
-Allegedly in the early days of the Great Patriotic War, when there was a analysis of the causes of the heavy losses of the Soviet Army, some members of the government noticed that this was the tragedy of commanders, not wine ...
-And Stalin said in response to interrogative intonations: “The death of one person is a tragedy.
-And the death of thousands of people - statistics? " However, the Schulz version is not confirmed by any serious source and, apparently, is completely fictitious.
+But if we try to find a quote in Stalin’s speeches, letters, diaries or any other texts, we will not find anything similar.
+Blogger Evgeny Shultz (aka Alexander Evsin) assertsthat Stalin uttered a fundamentally different phrase.
+Allegedly, in the first days of the Great Patriotic War, when the reasons for the heavy losses of the Soviet army were being analyzed, some members of the government noticed that this was a tragedy of the commanders, not the fault...
+And Stalin responded with questioning intonations: “The death of one person is a tragedy.
+Is the death of thousands of people a statistic?”
+However, Schultz's version is not confirmed by any serious source and, apparently, is completely fictitious.

 Where did this phrase come from?
-Although many quotes with similar meaning (for example, "One murder made a villain, millions - a hero") it was known in the West long before the birth of Stalin, but its most likely its source is considered article German journalist Kurt Tukholsky, published in 1925 in the newspaper Vossische Zeitung.
-In it, as an example of French humor, the author gives a statement of an unnamed Parisian diplomat: “War?
+Although there are many quotes with similar meanings (for example, “One murder made a villain, millions made a hero”) was known in the West long before the birth of Stalin, but its most likely source is considered article German journalist Kurt Tucholsky, published in 1925 in the newspaper Vossische Zeitung.
+In it, as an example of French humor, the author cites the statement of an unnamed Parisian diplomat: “War?
 I can't call her terrible!
-The death of one person is a catastrophe, one hundred thousand deaths are statistics! ” Most likely, this replica became a prototype not only of the phrase attributed to the Soviet leader, but also by quotes from another German author - Remarque.
+The death of one person is a disaster, a hundred thousand deaths are statistics!”
+Most likely, this remark became the prototype not only of a phrase attributed to the Soviet leader, but also of a quote from another German author, Remarque.

 What do our verdicts mean?